-Living in another country for a period of time is one of the best ways to understand the artistic and cultural life of the host country.
-Access to the artistic and human resources of other countries provides source material that stimulates students to develop fresh perspectives for their work.
+Living abroad for a period of time is one of the best ways to understand the artistic and cultural life of other countries.
+Access to the artistic and human resources of other places provides source material that stimulates students to develop new perspectives for their art.